 - Do I always feel the need to spend money and spontaneously buy something I don’t need?

-- Do I think or even have others tell me that I have an addiction to sex or gambling?
+- Do I think or even have others tell me that I have been self-medicating too much?

 How to Treat a Borderline Personality Disorder in Men?